 The disposition rate is the ratio of disposed (resolved) cases to new cases that are filed.

 A key to efficient case management is to achieve a disposition rate higher than 100% so that the court is resolving cases at a faster rate than the rate at which cases are being filed.
 Essentially, the higher the disposition rate, the better.
 A disposition rate of less than 100% results in a backlog of cases that taxes an already overburdened court system.

-Chart 2 shows the disposition rate for the past six fiscal years for family court and non-family court districts.
-For the past six years, family court districts and non-family court districts had an average disposition rate of 98% and 97%, respectively, for domestic cases.
-The COVID-19 pandemic, which impacted all North Carolina Courts, dominated most of 2020, visible by the sharp decrease in disposition rates in both family court and non-family court districts in FY2019-2020.
-In FY2020-2021, COVID-19 continued to present adverse effects as infection rates fluctuated and new variants arose causing c.
-Median Pending Case Age
+Chart 2 shows the disposition rate for the past five fiscal years for family court and non-family court districts.
+During that time, family court districts and non-family court districts had an average disposition rate of 99.36% and 99.2%, respectively, for domestic cases.
+The COVID-19 pandemic, which impacted all North Carolina Courts, dominated most of 2020, visible by the sharp decrease in disposition rates in FY2019-2020.
+The transition to Odyssey has renewed the focus of all districts on clearing backlog that was initiated in 2018 and strengthened in 2022 with the introduction of the Backlog Reduction and Swifter Justice Toolkit statewide.